Kings Highway

 Project overview

 The Kings Highway is the main east-west road between Batemans Bay on the NSW South Coast and the ACT.
-The Highway is 137 kilometres long and links towns and cities such as Canberra, Queanbeyan, Bungendore, Braidwood, Nelligen and Batemans Bay.
+The highway is 137 kilometres long and links towns and cities such as Canberra, Queanbeyan, Bungendore, Braidwood, Nelligen and Batemans Bay.

 Latest news